-Often working without recognition or thanks are California’s correctional officers.
+Often working without recognition or thanks are California’s correctional officers but National Correctional Officers Week is one way to honor their service.
 These officers maintain public safety and ensure rehabilitative programs are held in a manner consistent with institutional safety.
 They perform their duties around the clock, seven days a week.
 In 1984, President Ronald Reagan recognized their efforts by designating the first full week in May as National Correctional Officers Week.

 “Historically, correctional officers have been viewed as ‘guards,’ occupying isolated and misunderstood positions in prisons and jails.
 In recent years, the duties of these officers have become increasingly complex and demanding.
 They are called upon to fill, simultaneously, custodial, supervisory and counseling roles,” President Reagan wrote.

 “The professionalism, dedication and courage exhibited by these officers throughout the performance of these demanding and often conflicting roles deserve our utmost respect.
 The important work of correctional officers often does not receive the recognition from the public it deserves.
 It is appropriate that we honor the many contributions and accomplishments of these men and women who are a vital component of the field of corrections.”

 Correctional officers walk “the toughest beat in the state,” as the saying goes.
 Their jobs are dangerous but also rewarding.

 Lt.
 Mike Tuntakit began in 2002 as a correctional officer at Salinas Valley State Prison, a high-security institution.